Rosalind Chao

-Rosalind Chao (born September 23, 1957) (Note: Chao's year of birth is disputed.
+Rosalind Chao (赵家玲 born September 23, 1957) (Note: Chao's year of birth is disputed.
 The Associated Press and other sources state 1957.
 Other sources state 1959.) is an American actress.
 She appeared as Soon-Lee Klinger in the mid-1980s CBS show AfterMASH, Rose Hsu Jordan in the 1993 movie The Joy Luck Club, the recurring character Keiko O'Brien on Star Trek: The Next Generation and Star Trek: Deep Space Nine in the 1990s, and Dr. Kim on The O.C. in 2003.
 She also played Hua Li, Mulan's mother, in the live-action 2020 remake of Mulan.
-In 2024 she starred as Ye Wenjie in the Netflix production of 3 Body Problem.
+In 2024, she starred as Ye Wenjie in the Netflix production of 3 Body Problem.
 She played the role of Pei Pei in the 2003 film Freaky Friday and its 2025 sequel Freakier Friday.
+From 2023–2024, Chao appeared in the Netflix fantasy series Sweet Tooth, earning a Children's and Family Emmy Award for her performance.

-Early life and education
+Early life, family and education

-Rosalind Chao was born in Los Angeles, California, and raised in Anaheim.
+Rosalind Chao was born in Los Angeles, California, and raised in nearby Anaheim.
 Her parents were performers with the Peking opera before they relocated to Anaheim, where they ran a successful pancake restaurant, Chao's Chinese and American Restaurant, across the street from Disneyland.
 Chao worked there from an early age.

 She attended Pomona College in Claremont, California, and then the University of Southern California, where she earned a degree in broadcast journalism in 1978.
-She worked at Disneyland as an international tour guide, and contemplated pursuing journalism as a career.
+She worked at Disneyland as an international tour guide and contemplated pursuing journalism as a career.